arjundhav/TodoAPI-With-Auth/README.md

 ## API

-    APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+    An API( Application Programming Interface) enables two software components to communicate & exchange data with each other using a set of definitions and protocols.
+    We define an endpoint to get the list of the students of a particular branch.
+It is also used on how to make the request and their expected responses.

-    For ex: Weather Report System contains daily weather data.The weather app on your phone “talks” to this system via APIs and shows you daily weather updates on your phone.
+    For ex: Weather Report System contains daily weather data.The weather app on your phone talks to this system via APIs and shows you daily weather updates on your phone.

 ## REST API: